 Examples may include:

-In each example, the key point is not the category of the case but whether the relevant issue can be translated into precise, behaviour-focused questions that the examinee understands and can answer consistently.
+In each example, the key point is not the category of the case but whether the relevant issue can be translated into a precise behavioural proposition and clearly understood questions.
+The examination concerns physiological responses to that proposition; it does not certify the credibility of a person, witness, statement or complete account.

 When a polygraph may not be appropriate